maciejg-git/vue-icons/icons/fontawesome/README.md

 ## Documentation

-Learn how to get started with Font Awesome and then dive deeper into other and advanced topics:
+Learn how to get started with Font Awesome and then dive deeper into other advanced topics:

 [Docs for version 6](https://fontawesome.com/docs)